chaturay/serverless-artillery/README.md

 ```
 The AWS CloudFormation Stack name in this case would be `serverless-artillery-test1`.

-### T1.3.
-Invoke
+### 4. Invoke
-The following command will invoke [load generating Lambda function](#load-generating-lambda-function-on-aws) using default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
+The following command will invoke [load generating Lambda function](#load-generating-lambda-function-on-aws) using the default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
 Note that this default load script is part of the global install of serverless-artillery and not in the local folder from where you are running the command.
 ```
 slsart invoke --stage <your-unique-stage-name>
 ```